HareezIshraf5/tweets-sentiment-score-app/README.md

 ```
 flutter run
 ```
-the application .apk can be found at
+if you wish to get the application .apk, it can be found at
 ```
 build\app\outputs\flutter-apk\app-release.apk
 ```